Namma Metro: Vertical gardens

 The BMRC granted permission to Hydrobloom, a start-up company, to grow hydroponic plants on the pillars of the Namma Metro.
 Pillars covered with plants are referred to as vertical gardens.
 Hydrobloom had previously developed a vertical garden on a metro pillar near Rangoli Art Centre next to the MG Road Metro station.
 The gardens are intended for beautification and to reduce air pollution.

 Safety

 As of February 2014, BMRCL has two road-cum-rail rescue vehicles that can be used to perform evacuations or re-load derailed trains back onto the track.

 The trains are equipped with derailment prevention equipment, and the tracks are equipped with concrete barriers to prevent trains from leaving the viaduct.
 The support pillars are earthquake-proof and are designed to have a lifespan of at least 100 years.
 Trains are equipped with sensors to detect impending collisions, and have automatic braking systems to prevent speed limits from being exceeded.
 In case of train stoppages midway between stations during emergencies, pavements beside tracks are provided on elevated viaducts as well as in underground sections.

+Since its opening, suicides on Namma Metro tracks have been a prevalent issue, and have raised concerns over the absence of platform screen doors, a safety feature present in other comparably lengthy Indian metro systems such as the Mumbai Metro, Kolkata Metro and Chennai Metro.
+All lines from the Pink Line onwards are equipped with platform-screen gates (platform-screen doors in underground stations).
+Following strong public demand, in August 2024, BMRCL has decided to retrofit all existing metro stations with PSDs as well, beginning with the Nadaprabhu Kempegowda (Majestic) and Sir M. Visveshwaraya (Central College) stations on the Purple Line.